danmunn/redmine_dmsf/lib/dav4rack/README.md

 You can even specify the level of logging:

-    Dav4rack::Handler.new(resource_class: CustomResource, log_to: ['/my/log/file', Logger::DEBUG])
+    Dav4rack::Handler.new(resource_class: CustomResource, log_to: ['/my/log/file', Rails.logger::DEBUG])

-In order to use the Rails logger, just specify `log_to: Rails.logger`.
+In order to use the Rails Rails.logger, just specify `log_to: Rails.logger`.

 ## Custom Resources